 Clinics & Services

 Some partners hold the Family Planning Certificate and offer a full range of family planning care (contraceptive pill, IUCDs, caps and injectable contraception).
 Emergency contraception is also available.
 Your initial appointment must be made with a doctor but subsequent appointments can be made with the practice nurse if you would like a repeat prescription.
 If you have a significant problem, such as wanting to change your pill, it would be more appropriate to see your doctor.
-Coils are fitted by Dr Van Stigt and Dr Koralage.
+Coils are fitted by Dr Van Stigt.

 Emergency contraception is also available from your GP or our family planning nurse.
 Please remember that all our services are entirely confidential.